 These types of capital appreciation opportunities are only available to investors in individual corporate bonds -- not mega bond funds such as VBTLX.
 Of course, the greater opportunity for capital appreciation does come with the near-term risk of paper losses should Treasury yields and/or credit spreads increase.
 Investors must carefully weigh this tradeoff.

-CONSIDER A SIGNIFICANT ALLOCATION TO HIGH YIELD CORPORATE BONDS
+CONSIDER A GREATER ALLOCATION TO HIGH YIELD CORPORATE BONDS

 We have never referred to bonds with bond ratings below Baa3 / BBB- as "junk bonds," and we never will.
 Many high yield bonds, due to flawed bond ratings methodologies, have financials superior to certain investment-grade-rated corporate bonds.
 Unfortunately, investors have been led to believe that all high yield corporate bonds are extremely risky, which is not the case.
 A similar situation has unfolded among BBB-rated bonds, where many now assume that a large portion of BBB-rated corporate bonds are on the verge of default.